 site.com/shop?ads=GoogleAdName&gglkeyword=buy%20television&network=g&adgroup=59070795263&gclid=ClQ…

-In the example URL above, we amended the URL with parameters related to AdWords click data.
+In the example URL above, we amended the URL with parameters related to click data.
 However, you can save any metadata you want by amending the URL.
-Metadata is not restricted to only AdWords.
-For example, you can amend the URL with an affiliate ID indicating what affiliate the click originated from, or Bing data to create metadata related to the Bing click.
+For example, you can amend the URL with an affiliate ID indicating what affiliate the click originated from, or click id to create metadata related to the click.

 When the user landed on the tracking domain, the amended URL parameters were parsed and saved by RevCent as metadata.
 The metadata was then attached to the specific sale.
 Remember to always tell RevCent what URL parameters to save using the URL Parameters setting in your tracking domain.